danigm/gitlab-telegram-bot/README.md

 Q. How can I stop receiving messages
 R. Write "shutupbot" in your conversation and the bot won't talk to you anymore

+Q. How can I enable the bot in group chats
+R. Write /AUTHMSG instead of AUTHMSG

 # Interesting files

  * chats, the json with all the chats to send notifications